 In the beginning of 2015, Heinz Wässle discovered brain slices from this dark period in the Archives of the Max Planck Society and an investigation has been initiated.
 In addition, a commemoration event was organised on October 2015 for those children murdered at Brandenburg Görden on October 28, 1940.
 In addition, current directors (Erin Schuman, Gilles Laurent and Moritz Helmstaedter), directors emeritus (Wolf Singer and Heinz Wässle) and Max Planck research group leaders Tatjana Tchumatchenko and Johannes Letzkus, as well as Paul Weindling, were interviewed by Jasmine Wingfield, a London-based film director, writer and editor.
 The film about Julius Hallervorden and his involvement in the euthanasia program was shown on October 28, 2015 and can be viewed below.

-To commemorate its past, the institute's directors initiated an annual Ethics in Science Lecture Series which starting in 2015 with a lecture by Paul Weindling and last year with Jean-Pierre Changeux.
+To commemorate its past, the institute's directors initiated an annual Ethics in Science Lecture Series which starting in 2015 with a lecture by Paul Weindling and with Jean-Pierre Changeux one year later.

 In the beginning of 2017, the journal Science reported about the events taking place during the Third Reich period and mentioned that the Max Planck Society appointed a committee of experts to investigate the activities of former scientists of the Kaiser Wilhelm Society during the Nazi era and the exploitation of human material by scientists of its predecessor (Max Planck Society) even after WWII.